How-to

 2. A workflow Action for processing the collected input.
 See Processing user input.

 3. Optional: Customize the web page that tells your customers that their feedback has been received.
-See Customizing the web page.
+See How to set up one-click workflows via the API.

 API module and API URL